jlant/nwispy/README.md

 	$ python nwispy.py -fd

-The above commands will create an output directory in the same manner as the -f flag.
+The above command syntax will create an output directory in the same manner as the -f flag.

 **Plot -p flag**